 1. Cindy Alvarez, “But How Am I Doing Compared to Other Companies?”

 If you do any A/B testing, conversion optimization, or direct-response online advertising then you will find this useful.
+Cindy includes lots of information on what eCommerce, SaaS, Ad Supported and Daily Deal sites typically see for CTR and Conversion rates.

 Does the world need product managers anymore?